NONPROFIT EMPLOYMENT CONTRACTS

 - Intellectual Property:

-Indicating that materials created by the employee in the course of performing his or her responsibilities are "works for hire" and the property of the employer.
+Indicating that materials created by the employee in the course of performing responsibilities are "works for hire" and the property of the employer.

-Prohibiting the employee from disclosing certain private and sensitive information about the employer and its business the employee will have access to in performing his/her responsibilities.
+Prohibiting the employee from disclosing certain private and sensitive information about the employer and its business the employee will have access to in performing their responsibilities.

 Requiring disputes under the employment contract to be resolved through arbitration rather than litigation.